 What are Migratory Birds?

 Those birds who migrate from one location to another location in order to breed, feed, and raise their offspring, are known as migratory birds.
-They usually migrate from unfavourable locations to some favorable places which are having suitable conditions along with sufficient food and water resources and are also safe as well.
+They usually migrate from unfavourable locations to some favourable places which are having suitable conditions along with sufficient food and water resources and are also safe as well.
 The majority of the birds migrate during the breeding season and others migrate for food resources and because of change in seasons.

 Features of Migratory Birds